babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 ```

 The response includes:
-- `fp_addr`: Your Babylon account address for receiving
+- `fp_addr`: Your Babylon account address of the finality provider
-  rewards
 - `eots_pk_hex`: Your unique BTC public key identifier
 - `description`: Your finality provider's metadata
 - `commission`: Your set commission rate